ash0080/gun.doc.cn/Tables.md

 You can actually think of a graph as table with every record in it.
 Any other 'table' you create then has a record that just points to primary ID in the graph table.
 Pretty simple, huh?
 But it is not just tables that work with graphs, documents do too!
 With a graph you don't actually store the entire document as a single record, instead every sub object in the document is stored in the graph table and the document is reconstructed with pointers.
 Woohoo!

-# What is the whole Truple thing?
+# What is the whole Tuple thing?

-People often throw around the word "truple" in graph databases, however truples are not necessary for graph databases.
+People often throw around the word "tuple" in graph databases, however tuples are not necessary for graph databases.
 For instance, Neo4J uses a property graph model - and GUN is similar.
-That doesn't mean you cannot do truples though, you can.
+That doesn't mean you cannot do tuples though, you can.
 But that is for a different section.